vaidehi-karve/lights-out/README.md

 - OUTAGE.START.TIME: Time of day when outage began.
 - OUTAGE.RESTORATION.DATE: Day of the year when outage was restored.
 - OUTAGE.RESTORATION.TIME: Time of day when outage was restored.
-- TOTAL.CUSTOMERS: Annual number of total customers served in the U.S.
 - MONTH: Month when outage occurred.
 - CAUSE.CATEGORY: General causes (e.g., weather, equipment failure).
 - CAUSE.CATEGORY.DETAIL: Detailed description of the event that caused the outage.